OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-140.md

 ## Psalm 140:9

-> As for the head of those who surround me,
+> As for those who surround me,
-> May the harm of their lips cover them.
+> May their own words bring them harm.

 ## Psalm 140:10

 > May burning coals fall upon them;
-> May they be cast into the fire,
+> May they be thrown into the fire,
-> Into deep pits from which they cannot rise.
+> Into deep pits from which they cannot escape.

 ## Psalm 140:11

 > May a slanderer not endure on the earth;
-> May evil hunt a violent man to destruction.
+> May evil pursue a violent man to his ruin.

 ---

 ## Psalm 140:12

-> I know that the Lord will maintain the cause of the afflicted,
+> I am confident that the Lord will uphold the cause of the afflicted,
-> And justice for the poor.
+> And bring justice to the poor.

 ## Psalm 140:13

-> Certainly the righteous will give thanks to Your name;
+> Surely the righteous will offer thanks to Your name;
-> The upright will dwell in Your presence.
+> The upright will abide in Your presence.